Most banks cap these limits between $300 and $2,000 per day, depending on account type, customer history, and risk management policies.

 - Available balance: Regardless of your set limit, you can't withdraw more than the available funds in your account.

-What Happens if You Exceed Your ATM Withdrawal Limit?
+What Happens If You Exceed the Limit?

 Attempting to withdraw more than your daily ATM limit typically results in a declined transaction.
 However, other scenarios can occur depending on your bank's policies, such as: